LLNL/sundials/doc/arkode/SphinxDocs/guide/source/linear_solvers/custom.rst

 here by :c:func:`linit()`, :c:func:`lsetup()`, :c:func:`lsolve()`, and
 :c:func:`lfree()`.
 Briefly, their purposes are as follows:

 * :c:func:`linit()`: initializes memory specific to the linear solver;
 * :c:func:`lsetup()`: evaluates and preprocesses the Jacobian or preconditioner in preparation for solves;
 * :c:func:`lsolve()`: solves the linear system;
 * :c:func:`lfree()`: frees the linear solver memory.

-A linear solver module must also provide a user-callable **specification function** (like those described in the section :ref:`CInterface.LinearSolvers`) which will attach the above four routines to the main ARKode memory block.
+A linear solver module must also provide a user-callable **specification function** (like those described in the section :ref:`ARKStep_CInterface.LinearSolvers`) which will attach the above four routines to the main ARKode memory block.
 The ARKode memory block is a structure defined in the header file ``arkode_impl.h``.
 A pointer to such a structure is defined as the type ``ARKodeMem``.
 The four